Error Bounds for Variational Quantum Time Evolution: Error Bounds

 \section{Error Bounds}

-In this section, we prove new error bounds for VarQTE.
+In this section, we prove global phase agnostic error bounds for VarQTE.
 Let $\ket{\psi^{\omega}_t}$ be the state prepared by the variational algorithm at time $t$ and denote the ideal target state by $\ket{\psi^*_t}$.
-To formalize an error bound, we want to use a metric which describes the distance between two quantum states.
+To formalize an error bound, we want to use a global phase agnostic metric which describes the distance between two quantum states.
 A popular distance measure is the fidelity \cite{nielsen10} given by $|\braket{\psi^{\omega}_t|\psi^*_t}|^2$.
 Unlike the $\ell_2$-norm, the fidelity is invariant to changes in the global phases.
 Since the global phase is physically irrelevant, this is a desired property for a meaningful quantum state distance measure.
-Although the fidelity itself does not correspond to a metric, it may be used to define metrics such as the Bures metric~\cite{HayashiQuantumInfo06} defined as
+Although the fidelity itself does not correspond to a metric, it may be used to define the Bures metric~\cite{HayashiQuantumInfo06}, i.e.,